ietf-tools/.github/CONTRIBUTING.md

   > *It's best to not leave this field empty as the default is to use the last commit message, which might contain a `[skip ci]` mention and prevent the release build from starting.*
 5. Check the **This is a pre-release** box.
 This will mark the release as pre-release and prevent it to be displayed as the latest release until the build is completed.
 This flag will automatically be removed during the build process.
 6. Finally, click **Publish release**.
+7. Wait for the workflow build to complete.
-7. Follow the additional instructions depending on the project type below:
+8. Follow the additional instructions depending on the project type below:
   - [NPM Packages](#npm-packages)
   - [Python Packages](#python-packages)